hrntsm/Tunny/README.md

   - Open the folder where the file containing the optimization results is located.
 The results are stored under the name "Tunny_Opt_Result.db".
 - Clear result file
   - Deletes the optimization result file.
+  - If the value of the input changes, delete it if necessary, since optimization using a file containing the same name study will cause content conflicts and optimization will not be performed.
 - Set restore model number
   - The model with the number entered here is restored from the optimization results file and is the output of the component.
   - The model number matches the tree structure of the output.